How to find the motivation to study

 This is so you can receive early and ongoing feedback while studying a particular unit.

-Celebrate small study goals
+2. Then, celebrate your small study goals

 Don’t save the rewards for the big goals.
 Celebrate completing your smaller study goals too, to help maintain motivation.